FerrisStorke/Tableau-Visualisations/README.md

 # Tableau Visualisations
 Below you will find a few Tableau Dashboards that I created using public datasets.
-Each Workbook can be found within the "Workbook" directory in this repo.
+Each Workbook can be found within the "Tableau Workbooks" directory in this repo.

 ## US Presidential Elections and COVID-19 Cases and Infections